 The Central Asian and Eastern European Surveillance of Antimicrobial Resistance (CAESAR) was put in place.
-The goal of the AMR surveillance data collected and presented is to provide a representative description of the antimicrobial susceptibility of common bacterial pathogens found in bloodstream infections to the main antimicrobial groups indicated for treatment of these infections.
+The goal of the AMR surveillance data collected and presented in this report is to provide a representative description of the antimicrobial susceptibility of common bacterial pathogens found in bloodstream infections to the main antimicrobial groups indicated for treatment of these infections.